dominiccoey/essays/centaur/index.md

 * Two kinds of labor prosper.
     * Those who use AI to produce huge amounts of _A_, e.g. delegating to swarms of coding agents.
     * Those who produce _B_.
 * What is _B_?
-Everything which results in the firm’s efforts being maximally focused on what the market rewards.
+Everything which results in the firm being maximally focused on what the market rewards.
 There is much here, but important subcomponents are:
     * the taste and product sense to know what to produce
     * the charisma, moral authority, trustworthiness, credibility, and communication skills to eliminate organizational frictions and interpersonal misalignment.
     * Both are facets of leadership.
 Both are challenging for conventional educational institutions to certify or credential.